INDIVIDUAL HERBS

 Gan Cao

-Tuberculosis of the bone
+Tuberculosis of the bones.

-Snakebite with dizziness, blurred vision and spasms
+Snakebite with dizziness, blurred vision and spasms.

 1. This herb is used much like Scorpio Quan Xie in treating toxic sores and convulsions, however this herb is superior.